nation3/law/Constitution.linked.md

 Every Citizen shall have the right to vote on Governance Proposals to:
 a) Amend this Constitution.
 #) Enact, amend and dismiss laws.
-#) Elect and dismiss members of the Guardian Guild, who shall be Citizens.
+#) Elect and dismiss members of the Guardian Guild.
 #) Operate DAO Agent and DAO Critical Agent on Ethereum.

 ### Voting Weights
 a) Each Citizen shall have a voting weight proportional to their veNATION holdings.
 #) Each Citizen shall be able to delegate such voting weight to another Ethereum Account of their choosing.

-### Alignment
+### Alignment With Metrics
 All Governance Proposals must clearly specify how they plan to increase the North Star Metrics.

-### Process
+### Governance Process
 a) Every Citizen shall be able to submit Governance Proposals.
-Governance Proposals shall be subject to a period in which any Citizen might dispute their constitutionality or North Star Metrics alignment in the Supreme Court.
+#) Governance Proposals shall be subject to a period of [%Proposal Dispute Period] in which any Citizen might dispute their constitutionality or alignment with North Star Metrics in the Supreme Court or a Nested Court.
-#) Governance Proposals shall be subject to the Governance Process.

-### Ratification
+#) Governance Proposals shall be subject to a voting period of [%Voting Period] in which any Citizen can vote on them.
+Voting shall be conducted on Voting Platform.
+The voting threshold will be simple majority and no minimum voting quorum will be imposed.
-Governance Proposals approved by Citizens shall be ratified by veNATION Holders on the DAO.
+#) Governance Proposals approved by Citizens shall be ratified by veNATION Holders on the DAO.
 Proposals for ratification on the DAO shall be submitted by the Guardian Guild, following the will of the Citizens.

 ### Critical Impact Proposals
-Meta Proposals and Law Proposals shall be deemed Critical Impact Proposals within the Governance Process.
+a) Meta Proposals, Law Proposals and proposals which originate an Ethereum transaction from DAO Critical Agent shall be deemed Critical Impact Proposals within the Governance Process.
+b) Critical Impact Proposals will abide by the normal Proposal Dispute Period and Voting Period multiplied by three.
+c) Critical Impact Proposals will be subject to a voting threshold of [%Critical Impact Proposal Voting Threshold] and a minimum voting quorum of [%Critical Impact Proposal Quorum Threshold].

+### Voting Outcomes
+All Governance Proposals must adopt binary outcomes (yes or no), except for Poll Proposals.

 ## Judiciary
 a) The Supreme Court shall ensure the constitutionality of laws and actions pursued by the Nation3 DAO and Citizens.
 It shall provide the most fundamental checks and balances to ensure that Nation3 adheres to this Constitution and vision outlined in the Manifesto.